Vitols999/QMS-WIKI/TroubleShooting.md

-# Limitations of QMapShack for Windows (short: QMS)
+## Limitations of QMapShack for Windows, short: QMS

 To limit the build and maintenance effort, the Windows binary packages for QMS come with a restricted set of 3rd party libraries.